The classical limit of quantum observables in the conservation laws of fluid dynamics: The classical limit of the quantum conservation laws

-The diagonal form of $\bar H$ combined with the property that the symbols $\bar\rho_0, \bar p_0 $ and $\bar E_0$ and $\bar H$ are polynomials of degree at most two as functions of the momentum coordinate imply by Lemma \ref{class_reduct} the reduction of the corresponding quantum commutators to classical Poisson brackets.
+The diagonal form of $\bar H$ combined with the property that the symbols $\bar\rho_0$, $\bar p_0 $, $\bar E_0$ and $\bar H$ are polynomials of degree at most two as functions of the momentum coordinate imply by Lemma \ref{class_reduct}, rewritten in the new scaling, the reduction of the corresponding quantum commutators to classical Poisson brackets.
+In the new scaling Lemma \ref{class_reduct} takes the form: assume that $\bar H$ and $\bar A$ are diagonal matrices where each component of $\bar A$ is a polynomial of degree at most two in $p$, as in \eqref{eq:degtwo}, then ${\rm i}M^{1/2}[\hat{\bar H},\hat{\bar A}]=\{\bar H,\bar A\}^{\widehat{}}$\, .
 Therefore, we have as in \eqref{commutator_bracket}

 and by \eqref{rho_ekv_1}